CompuTec/computec-docs/docs/processforce/user-guide/item-details/item-master-data-setup.md

 ---

-When setting up Item Master Data within SAP Business One, the following fields are used by ProcessForce:
+When setting up Item Master Data within SAP Business One, the following fields are used by CompuTec ProcessForce:

 ## Form Header